gorkhadev/gorkha.dev/pages/c.md

 This course has been designed to get the basic understanding of C language.
 After completing this course you should be able to understand and write C programs.

-{% include util/highlight.html
+{% include util/note.html
-    text="This course has been designed with the intention of being used in an interactive online or classroom teaching session. <br>Feel free to use it for your self-learning purpose." class="h5"
+    note="This course has been designed with the intention of being used in an interactive online or classroom teaching session. <br>Feel free to use it for your self-learning purpose." class="h5"
 %}

 The course has been divided into different sections with a section goal.